acemod/ACE3/docs/wiki/feature/overheating.md

 ### 1.3 Cookoff

 Hot weapons can also cause chambered ammunition to spontaneously ignite.
-The higher the temperature of the gun the sooner a cookoff can happen.
+The higher the temperature of the weapon the sooner a cookoff can happen.
 Open bolt weapons (most machineguns) cannot cookoff unless jammed.
 Jammed weapons will not cookoff unless the jam is a failure to fire.

 ### 1.4 Spare barrels